Alpine skiing facilities without accommodations · California

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Alpine Meadows Ski Resort's own mandatory OSHA Form 300A summaries.
-Cross-check the underlying establishment record directly against the federal source — name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.
+The 62 injuries shown on this page for Alpine Meadows Ski Resort are sourced from its own 5 years of mandatory OSHA Form 300A summaries.
+Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search